frankmitts/ecommerce-pattern-library/README.md

   neutral: |
     The neutral colours are land.
 Their real purpose is for body copy, captions, tables, etc.
 ---
 FM Stickers is the fastest and easiest way to buy custom stickers.
-We offer free online proofs, free worldwide shipping and 4 day turnaround.
+We offer free online proofs, free worldwide shipping and 4 day turn around.
 With print runs starting at $49, we aim to be the Internet's favorite sticker printing service.